 argumentum ad hominem

-(also known as: appeal to motive, conflict of interest, appeal to personal interest, argument from motives, questioning motives, vested interest)
+(also known as: appeal to motive, appeal to personal interest, argument from motives, conflict of interest, faulty motives, naïve cynicism, questioning motives, vested interest)

 Person 1 is claiming Y.

 Person 1 has a vested interest in Y being true.